National Whistleblower Center: Dr. Marsha Coleman-Adebayo

 Dr. Marsha Coleman-Adebayo was a senior policy analyst for the United States Environmental Protection Agency (EPA).
 She founded two employee-rights groups, EPA Employees Against Racial Discrimination and the No FEAR coalition.
 Through her leadership, the No FEAR Coalition, working closely with Representative James Sensenbrenner, organized a successful grass-roots campaign and obtained overwhelming Congressional support for the "Notification of Federal Employees Anti-discrimination and Retaliation Act".
 The Act was signed into law by President Bush in 2002.

 Dr. Jonathan Fishbein

 The center has championed the case of one of the highest ranking drug whistleblowers in American history, Dr. Jonathan Fishbein.
 Fishbein exposed a series of unethical and improper medical problems within the National Institutes of Health's drug safety clinical trials program.
 In the wake of Fishbein's allegations, the United States Department of Health and Human Services enacted sweeping conflict of interest reforms and promised protection of senior ranking employees who blow the whistle.
 Additionally, drug companies have instituted voluntary reforms in an effort to circumvent congressional acts.
 Regardless of the scandals that have rocked the drug agency, Congress has still not enacted federal protection for drug whistleblowers.

+Unionization Controversy

+Lindsey Williams worked as director of advocacy for the National Whistleblower Center, but was laid off in 2012 after attempting to unionize the small workforce.
+She was offered a severance package but rejected it because of a confidentiality clause that would have prevented her from discussing her experiences.
+She appealed to the National Labor Relations Board, and eventually settled the case with her former employer.